VOLTTRON/volttron/README.md

    ```

-   Install master driver, configure fake device on upstream server and start volttron and master driver.
+   Install master driver, configure fake device on upstream callee and start volttron and master driver.
    vcfg --agent master_driver command can install master driver and setup a fake device.

     ```sh